SHE Psychotherapy

 • Anxiety, hopelessness, or difficulty feeling safe

-Therapy for Trauma Recovery
+Therapy for Trauma Recovery in Ontario

 Moving Toward Healing